-The World Health Organization spends about $200 million a year on travel expenses — which is more than it spends on fighting AIDS, mental health issues, tuberculosis, and malaria combined, AP revealed recently.
+The World Health Organization spending scandal: the WHO spends about $200 million a year on travel expenses — which is more than it spends on fighting AIDS, mental health issues, tuberculosis, and malaria combined, AP revealed recently.

 The documents obtained by AP reveal that last year, WHO spent about $71 million on AIDS and hepatitis.
 It devoted $61 million to malaria.
 To slow the spread of tuberculosis, WHO invested $59 million.
 At the same time, it has spent about $200 million on travel expenses.
 It was also reported that the agency spends about $450 million trying to wipe out polio every year.

 Dr. Margaret Chan.
 Photo credit: WHO